Graduate Program in Building Science

-There is an urgent need to reduce the impact of buildings and structures on the natural world.
-Sustainable building practices that are based on strong building science principles are becoming essential in contemporary building design.
-New and existing buildings must improve energy efficiency, reduce resource consumption and waste generation, improve indoor environmental quality, reduce greenhouse gas emissions, and conserve heritage.
-We need to embrace principles that will lead to living and regenerative buildings.
+There is an urgent need to reduce the impact of buildings on the natural world.
+To do so, new and existing buildings must improve energy efficiency, improve indoor environmental quality, reduce greenhouse gas emissions, conserve heritage, and reduce resource consumption and waste generation.
+We need to embrace these principles, and we need you—tomorrow’s building science professional.

-The Master of Building Science program at Ryerson University is an interdisciplinary graduate program unique in Canada.
-It offers graduates of building-related programs an opportunity to explore the building science principles necessary to deliver sustainable buildings.
-The program provides high quality, professionally relevant, graduate education for students considering careers in the architecture, engineering and construction industry.
+The interdisciplinary graduate program of building science is unique in Canada.
+It offers graduates of related programs the opportunity to explore the principles necessary to deliver sustainable buildings and prepare for careers in the building science industry and related areas such as engineering, architecture and construction.